AustinMaddison/austinmaddison.github.io/content/about/_index.md

 # About Me

 <b>TL;DR</b>
-I aspire to develop high-performance interactive tools and software for creatives and engineers in areas related to computer graphics.
+I aspire to develop real-time interactive tools and software for creatives and engineers in areas related to computer graphics.

 ---